Mahaboob2023/Mahaboob2023/README.md

 About Me

-Currently preparing for a career in Data Analytics after working as a QA Engineer in Game Testing at Destiny Interactive
+Currently preparing for a career in Data Analytics and worked as a QA Engineer in Game Testing

 Passionate about learning by doing, especially through real-time projects